HBO Max: Friends reunion, streaming 'free' and everything else to know

 HBO Max launched May 27, 2020, in the US.

-HBO Max's first international expansion kicked off a month later with 39 territories across Latin America and the Caribbean.
+HBO Max's first international expansion is set for June with 39 territories across Latin America and the Caribbean.
 Those territories include: Anguilla, Antigua, Argentina, Aruba, B.V.I., Bahamas, Barbados, Belize, Bolivia, Brazil, Cayman Islands, Chile, Colombia, Costa Rica, Curacao, Dominica, Dominican Republic, Ecuador, El Salvador, Grenada, Guatemala, Guyana, Haiti, Honduras, Jamaica, Mexico, Montserrat, Nicaragua, Panama, Paraguay, Peru, St. Kitts and Nevis, St. Lucia, St. Vincent, Suriname, Trinidad & Tobago, Turks and Caicos, Uruguay and Venezuela.

 After that, the HBO-branded streaming services in Europe -- including the Nordics, Spain, Central Europe, and Portugal -- are scheduled to be upgraded to HBO Max later this year.